 Your child should be treated by a qualified craniofacial medical team at a craniofacial medical center.
 Currently, FACES has information on many of these teams.
 This is by no means a comprehensive list of all the craniofacial teams.
 Please contact FACES for details.

 Am I alone?

 No!
 There are many families and organizations who will be glad to talk with you and help you with information and support.
 Don't forget books, videos, and websites.
-The listing on the next page will get you started.
+The listing below will get you started.

 FACES: The National Craniofacial Association

 We provide financial support for non-medical expenses to patients traveling to a craniofacial center for treatment.
 Eligibility is based on financial and medical need.
 Resources include newsletters, information about craniofacial conditions, and networking opportunities.

 What is Hemofacial Microsomia?

 This very informative article written by Drs.
 Pravin K. Patel and Bruce S. Bauer of Children's Memorial Hospital in Chicago provides information, photos and drawings of surgical options and procedures.
 To read it, click HERE.